CloudNationHQ/az-eduvision-tf-aks/200 nginx add-on - public/readme.md

 # Example 200 nginx add-on - public
-## Goal of dit example
+## Goal of this exercise
-This example will provision a public Azure Kubernetes Service cluster and enables the application routing add-on.
+This exercise will provision a public Azure Kubernetes Service cluster and enables the application routing add-on.

 This Application routing add-on creates an nginx based ingress controller and provides a public ip to the ingress endpoint.